There have been some huge changes here in the land of Midimalism.

 The craziest thing is that were able to get rid of so many things and still have an abundance of remaining possessions.
 We parted with hundreds – if not thousands – of pounds of furniture, decor, and ball jars (yes, they’re their own category) fairly easily, yet all of those items used to take up space in our house and in our lives.

 Thanks to all this downsizing, we are fitting pretty well into our new apartment.
 Not that we’re 100% settled yet, but it’s coming along nicely.
-Thanks also, in large part, to the giant closets in this new apartment in both our bedroom and Theo’s.
+Thanks also, in large part, to the generously-sized closets in this new apartment in both our bedroom and Theo’s.
 And yes, we are using the upper shelves of his closet for our games and puzzles.
-And my sewing machine and my remaining craft containers.
 And did I mention we’re renting a 3.5′ x 7′ storage unit in our building?
 Our decision to buy a large artificial Christmas tree last winter is filling a good portion of that.
 But we have other things like our heavy-duty ladder, holiday tubs, etc. that didn’t make sense to get rid of until we know where we’ll be in the future.
 I originally despised (yes, despised) the idea of having to have a storage unit, mostly because I didn’t want to pay more money each month to house these things, but it is actually quite practical and means we don’t have corners of rooms that are unusable.
 I think of it as our garage storage that we didn’t quite downsize enough.

 Where do we go from here?
 Tons of moves under my belt (this was the 27th move I’ve made or been a part of (as a kid) in my lifetime), it’s been hard to shake the habit of looking ahead and planning where we’ll be next.
 I’m not saying I’m anxious to leave this new apartment or to pack and to move again – not at all!!
 I just want to be prepared for the future, and I know that sometimes taking steps toward a goal (such as midimalism) is a slow process.